Select one of the following three prompts and write an in-class essay:

-- Explain the role of our pre-Internet heritage in Carr's The Shallows.
+- Explain the roles of our pre-Internet heritage in Carr's The Shallows.

-- Contrast Carr's arguments in The Shallows with counter-arguments from our readings.
+- Argue against Carr's arguments in The Shallows.

 1. Explain how Carr uses scientific evidence to advance his arguments in The Shallows

 Some--though by no means all--of Carr's arguments rely on scientific evidence.

-Write an essay that explains the role of scientific research, experiments, studies, models, and other forms of scientific evidence in advancing Carr's arguments in at least three different chapters of The Shallows.
+Write an essay that explains the role of scientific research, experiments, studies, models, and other forms of scientific evidence in advancing Carr's arguments in at least three chapters of The Shallows.

 If there might be some uncertainty or disagreement about whether a piece of Carr's evidence constitutes "science,"

 you might define "science" by citing a credible online source and apply that definition to the piece of evidence.

-2. Explain the role of our pre-digital heritage in Carr's The Shallows
+2. Explain the roles of our pre-digital heritage in Carr's The Shallows

 Though Carr's book focuses on how we are affected by digital technologies,